WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/emaiL-one-week-before.md

 This is a 100% remote internship and that part of the Workday email can be safely ignored.
 On your first day, you will be scheduled some virtual drop-in sessions so you can meet the supervisor and other interns.

+## WARNING: Read the FAQ before setting up Workday

+it is usually an issue with students to have issues with Workday.

+Please go to [the FAQ and look through all the Workday issues]([https://wehi-researchcomputing.github.io/faq](https://wehi-researchcomputing.github.io/faq#onboarding-onto-the-internship-program-workday)) before your start setting up Workday.

 ## Goals for your first week